What is a Red String Bracelet?

 Traditionally, the Lama blesses the string and then ties a knot and imbues it with a mantra.
-Similar to other traditions, it is said that these red cords bring luck and offer protection.
-They also serve as a constant reminder of vows if received for a vow ceremony, or lessons if received during a retreat.
+Similar to other traditions, it's said that these red cords bring luck and offer protection.
+They also serve as a constant reminder of vows if received during a vow ceremony or lessons if received during a retreat.

-“A scarlet thread” wrapped around the hand of two biblical figures, Pharez and Zarah, appears in Genesis 38 in the Bible.
-It is said that in the story in which this appears, the thread symbolizes redemption.
+A scarlet thread wrapped around the hand of two biblical figures, Pharez and Zarah, appears in Genesis 38 in the Bible.
+In the passage, the thread symbolizes redemption.

 Ancient Chinese Legend

-You may be thinking, "what should I do and how should I wear my red string bracelet?"
+You may be thinking, "what should I do, and how should I wear my red string bracelet?"

 If you're feeling that way, don't worry, you're not alone.

-And we got your back!
+And we've got your back!

 At Karma and Luck, we believe you make your own luck.
-If you want to believe that cutting off or removing your bracelet is bad luck, you certainly can - but it's important to know that you have options.
+If you want to believe that cutting off or removing your bracelet is bad luck, you certainly can - but it's essential to know that you have options.

 Here's why we wanted you to know about the history and the current traditions: we want you to utilize that knowledge to work with the red string in a way that best suits you.
-You are unique, and how you use it can be as unique as you.
+You are unique, and how you use it can be as individual as you.

 There is no shortage of ways you can work with your red string bracelet.
-By honoring past traditions and cultures and staying connected with your core values and desires, you can create your own ritual that best serves you in utilizing your red string bracelet.
+By honoring traditions and cultures and staying connected with your core values and desires, you can create your ritual that best serves you in utilizing your red string bracelet.

 How beautiful is that!?

 So you get to decide.
 What does this red string represent to you?
-Is it the red string of fate from Ancient Chinese tradition that binds you to those whose lives you're destined to meet?
+Is it the red string of fate from Ancient Chinese tradition that binds you to those you're destined to meet?
 Or is it more of the Kabbalah or Hindu view, serving as protection and good luck?

 Or is it something else to you entirely?

 I remember one of my strings represented how I desired to show up in the world.
-Another represented a big, scary life goal that I have.
-Whatever it was, we shared that vision with a friend who would then tie the string on our wrist, and we would do the same for them, binding ourselves to this vision.
+Another expressed a big, scary life goal that I have.
+Whatever it was, we shared that vision with a friend who would tie the string on our wrist, and we would do the same for them, binding ourselves to this vision.

-Take a moment and think about what you want this red string to do for you.Whydo you want this string?
+Take a moment and think about what you want this red string to do for you.
+Why do you want this string?
 Is it for protection?
 Love?
 Good luck?
 As a reminder of something?

-What's yourwhy for having a red string.
+What's your why for having a red string?